joseamaya009/joseamaya009/README.md

 💡 Software Analysis and Development student at **SENA (Colombia)**
 💻 Focused on **Fullstack Development**
-🧠 Interested in backend architecture and scalable systems
+🧠 Interested in backend architecture and API development
-🌐 Experience deploying simple APIs
+🧪 Experience testing APIs with Thunder Client
 📍 Campoalegre - Huila - Colombia

 ---